Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Observations and data analysis

 \subsection{Infrared observations}

-Observations of comet Lovejoy were obtained with the Spitzer Space Telescope \citep{werner04-spitzer} as part of the Cometary Orbital Trends with Spitzer survey \citep[program IDs 11106 and 13116;][]{kelley17-dps}.
+In addition to the optical observations obtained for oxygen line ratio measurements, infrared observations of comet Lovejoy were obtained in order to provide a direct measurement of CO$_2$ for comparison.
+These observations were obtained with the Spitzer Space Telescope \citep{werner04-spitzer} as part of the Cometary Orbital Trends with Spitzer survey \citep[program IDs 11106 and 13116;][]{kelley17-dps}.
 Images were obtained with the InfraRed Array Camera (IRAC) instrument, which is comprised of four 256$\times$256 pixel arrays (1\farcs22 per pixel) in the focal plane, each with their own broadband filter \citep{fazio04-irac}.
 Observations were obtained after Spitzer's cryogens were depleted, and were limited to two bandpasses: 3.6~\micron{} and 4.5~\micron{}.
 The comet was observed on three dates near perihelion, which occurred on 2015 January 30 at 01:40 UTC (JPL Horizons solution \#59).
 The observational circumstances are presented in Table~\ref{meth-tab:infrared-obs}.
 The telescope followed the comet with its non-sidereal rates, and mapped the coma with a 3$\times$3 array pattern with 260\arcsec{} steps (84\% of the array size).
 The two detector arrays observe independent locations on the sky separated by 91\arcsec{}; therefore, the pattern was offset in such a way to enable efficient mapping of the comet with a single observing sequence.
 At each position in the pattern, 5 images were taken, each with random offsets to reduce noise and improve scene sampling \cite[IRAC's ``cycling'' dither pattern with a medium scale;][]{irac}.
 Two exposures were taken at each position with 0.4 and 10.4~s exposure times, but the longer exposures saturated at 4.5~\micron{} so we limited our analysis to the short exposure data.
 To measure the background, the observing sequences were re-executed at the same location on the sky, including non-sidereal rates, after the comet had moved out of the mapped area.

 Raw images were processed with version S19.2.0 of the IRAC pipeline to produce flux calibrated images and downloaded from the Spitzer Heritage Archive \citep{spitzer-heritage-archive}.
 We use the pipeline's ``corrected'' data products, which have been produced to address several common artifacts: stray light, multiplexer striping, column pull down, and banding (internal optical scattering).
 The individual images were combined in the rest frame of the comet by date, exposure time, and bandpass using the MOPEX software \citep{makovoz05-mopex}.
 After subtracting the shadow mosaics from the target mosaics, residual background was measured in an area clear of the comet and removed.
 The resulting images of the comet are presented in Fig.~\ref{meth-fig:spitzer}.